WHAT TO DO IN PARIS IN 4 DAYS – ITINERARY

 If you plan your trip on your own, you could probably finish it in about five hours (including travel time).
 However, I recommend scheduling in at least 6-8 hours, so you are not overly stressed.
 Getting there early is the best way to avoid the crazy lines (yes, here are the crazy lines again), so try to be there at 9 am sharp.

 I went there twice but always booked a guided tour.
 Here are some tours that you can check out.

-If you want to do an independent tour, you can get there by train (one-way tickets are around 7€ from the city center and it takes about one hour).
-If you like to skip lines – i know, it is getting repetitive :), buy tickets in advance.
+If you want to do an independent tour, you can get there by train (one-way tickets are around 7€ from the city center and take about one hour).
+If you like to skip lines – I know, it is getting repetitive :), buy tickets in advance.
 Click here to get the best prices for skipping the lines at Versailles.

 Stop 2: Seine River Cruise